 And sometimes, overanalyzing our parenting leaves us feeling guilty for not being more for our kids.
 And this is hard.

 Challenges aside, there are things that we excel at.
 Some aspects of our introverted personalities make us uniquely strong parents.
 The key is identifying those strengths and playing to them—and letting go of the guilt over the things we are not.

 “I have seen firsthand how difficult it is for introverts to take stock of their own talents, and how powerful it is when finally they do.”
 Susan Cain

-If this struggle is real for you as it is for me, I’d love for you to check out my ecourse, Talked Out, Touched Out: Learn to Thrive as an Introverted Mom.
+If this struggle is as real for you as it is for me, I’d love for you to check out my course, Talked Out, Touched Out: Learn to Thrive as an Introverted Mom!

-Our next session will open fall 2018, but until then, feel free to grab a PDF of 12 tips for introverted parents—from introverted parents.
+Registration is currently closed, but in the meantime, grab this free PDF of 12 tips for introverted parents—from introverted parents.
 Enter your info below to have it sent straight to your inbox!
 (This way, you’ll also be first to know when I reopen the course!)